Chris Matthews: Personal life

 Matthews has been married since 1980 to Kathleen Matthews, who was a news anchor at WJLA-TV, the ABC affiliate in Washington, D.C., before accepting a position as an executive vice president with Marriott International.
-In 2015, Kathleen Matthews launched an unsuccessful campaign for the Democratic nomination to run for a House seat in Maryland's 8th congressional district, which has been represented by progressive Democrat Rep. Jamie Raskin since 2016.
+In 2015, Kathleen Matthews launched an unsuccessful campaign for the Democratic nomination to run for a House seat in Maryland's 8th congressional district, which was won by progressive Jamie Raskin.
 The couple have three children: Michael, Thomas, and Caroline.
 One of his four brothers Jim Matthews, a Republican, is a former county commissioner in Montgomery County, Pennsylvania.

-In 2002, Matthews was hospitalized with malaria, which he evidently contracted on one of his visits that year to Africa.
-He has also had other health problems, including diabetes (which he acknowledged having on the Hardball broadcast of December 7, 2009), alcoholism and pneumonia.
+In 2002, Matthews was hospitalized with malaria, which he contracted on one of his visits that year to Africa.

 Matthews was the commencement speaker at Ohio State University on May 4, 2014 and Merrimack College on May 15, 2015.

+Matthews is a senior fellow at the Kettering Foundation, an American non-partisan research foundation.